elSilveira/meeting-copilot/README.md

   -Click on the extension icon in your browser.
   -Find the OpenAI settings section.
   -Enter your OpenAI key and save the settings.

 ##Verification:
 If the provided OpenAI key is correct, you will see a confirmation message within the extension UI indicating that OpenAI functionality is now enabled.

+##Open your meeting on Google Meet
+   #-Activate the subtitles!

 #Contributing
 If you'd like to contribute to this project, please follow the Contribution Guidelines.